- The Functions of Proteins

 We’ve learned previously that polysaccharides are polymers of monosaccharides and that nucleic acids are polymers of nucleotides.
 Similarly, proteins are polymers of amino acids.

 There are twenty amino acids found in living things.
-Each one has three letter abbreviation: “lys” for lysine, “ser” for serine, etc. All are variations on a common structure.
+Each one has a three-letter abbreviation: “lys” for lysine, “ser” for serine, etc. All are variations of a common structure.

-Note that the amino group and the carboxyl group can be shown in both their non-ionized (as shown at left) and their ionized forms (as shown at right).
+Note that the amino group and the carboxyl group can be shown in both their non-ionized (as shown on the left) and their ionized forms (as shown on the right).
 You should be able to recognize both.

 At “4” is an “R group” or “side chain.”
 Each of the twenty amino acids has a distinct R group.
 The R groups are shaded in the diagram below.